rafaelqm/Elapsed_Working-time/README.md

-WorkingTimeElapsed
+Elapsed working-time
 ==================

-A Mysql function to return a working time elapsed from two dates, giving the begin and the finish of work time.
+A Mysql function to return a elapsed working-time from two dates, giving the begin and the finish of work time.

 Run in the MySQL query browser a content of: feriados.sql